auroncanaj4/URLShortener/README.md

 In order to run this project in your local machine, after you clone repository or download it into your local machine you run:

-Just for the sake of getting to run it without issues I pushed the schema.db and .env files even though they are not recommended to get at any remote repository.
+Just for the sake of getting to run it without issues I pushed the schema.sql and .env files even though they are not recommended to get at any remote repository.

 Frontend: